vasiliadi/ai-summarizer-telegram-bot/README.md

 toggle_yt_transcription - Toggle YouTube transcription
 toggle_translation - Toggle translator
-set_target_language - Choose which language you want to translate into
+set_target_language - Choose which language you want to translate into set_summarizing_model - Choose which model you want to use for summary
 ```

 ## Deploy